The 4 Types of Data Analytics Explained With Examples

 Here's how teams commonly use predictive analytics:

-- Scoring leads based on their likelihood to convert
+- Scoring leads based on their likelihood to convert, allowing sales teams to prioritize outreach to prospects with the highest probability of closing

 What is prescriptive analytics?